-navigation prop as you would with a redux integration.
-The presented approach is useful in situations when you want to trigger a navigation action from places where you do not have access to the
+Sometimes you need to trigger a navigation action from places where you do not have access to the

-You can get access to a navigator through a
+You can get access to the root navigation object through a

 ref and pass it to the

-NavigationService which we will later use to navigate.
-Use this only with the top-level (root) navigator of your app.
+RootNavigation which we will later use to navigate.

 In the next step, we define

-NavigationService, you can create your own navigation actions, or compose multiple navigation actions into one, and then easily reuse them throughout your application.
-When writing tests, you may mock the navigation functions, and make assertions on whether the correct functions are called, with the correct parameters.
+When writing tests, you may mock the navigation functions, and make assertions on whether the correct functions are called with the correct parameters.